mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. image:: /images/animation/Introduction_to_animation_14.png

-You can quickly make some space by :kbd:`Alt+dragging` any frame.
+You can quickly make some space by the :kbd:`Alt + drag` shortcut on any frame.
 This'll move that frame and all others after it in one go.

 Then draw inbetweens on each frame that you add.